 Presbyopia – a refractive condition in which the accommodative ability of the eye is insufficient for near vision work due to ageing.

-The fourth stage of diabetic retinopathy where signals sent by the retina for nourishment trigger the growth of new blood vessels.
+The fourth stage of diabetes-related retinopathy where signals sent by the retina for nourishment trigger the growth of new blood vessels.
 These new blood vessels are abnormal and fragile.
 They grow along the retina and the surface of the clear vitreous gel that fills the inside of the eye.
 By themselves, these blood vessels do not cause symptoms or vision loss.
 However, they have thin, fragile walls.
 If they leak blood, severe vision loss and even blindness can occur.

 Proof of Principle – the first measurable evidence that an experimental theory or therapy works.